DarkCodeSorcerer/TalentFlow/README.md

 ## 📄 License

-This project is for educational/demonstration purposes.
+This project is for demonstration purposes.

 ## 👥 Contributing